Karakin Foundation - Funder Overview

 Based on IRS classification and documented grant history, the foundation supports:

-Children and Youth Services: The foundation prioritizes grants to organizations working to improve the quality of life for children and youth.
+Children and Youth Services: The foundation prioritises grants to organisations working to improve the quality of life for children and youth.

-Veterans and Military Support: Significant support for organizations serving wounded veterans and active service members, including adaptive housing, medical support, and rehabilitation programs.
+Veterans and Military Support: Significant support for organisations serving wounded veterans and active service members, including adaptive housing, medical support, and rehabilitation programmes.

-International Affairs and Human Rights: Funding for organizations working on international development and human rights initiatives.
+International Affairs and Human Rights: Funding for organisations working on international development and human rights initiatives.

 Community Development: Support for local community projects, particularly in areas such as education infrastructure and heritage preservation.